max9159/slides/md/sass.md

 ## WHY DID WE SEPARATE THE STYLE RULES INTO DIFFERENT FILES?

-- Stylesheet are more organized.
+- Stylesheets are more organized.

 ---